St. Cloud’s Water Quality Report

 Water Treatment Improvements and Upgrades

 The Water Treatment Facility is currently under construction for the Advanced Process Improvements and Upgrades Project.
-This project is expected to be completed in 2024 and will ensure the Utility can meet and exceed future regulatory requirements.
+This project is expected to be completed in 2024 and will position the Utility to meet and exceed future regulatory requirements.

-For more information on this project please visit ci.stcloud.mn.us/waterproject or contact Lisa Vollbrecht, Public Utilities Director at 320-255-7225 or by email.
+For more information on this project please visit ci.stcloud.mn.us/waterproject or contact Lisa Vollbrecht, Assistant Public Utilities Director by calling 320-255-7225 or by email.

-If you have questions about St. Cloud’s drinking water please contact email the Drinking Water Team or call 320-255-7225.
+If you have questions about St. Cloud’s drinking water please contact firstname.lastname@example.org or 320-255-7225.
 You can also ask for information about how you can take part in decisions that may affect water quality.